Razat94/learn/PowerBI/README-PowerBI.md

 	A: Many to Many
 	-- --

-	- (for more practice) -
-	Optional Excercise #1:
-		Import "MyFootprintSports.xlsx" to form 1xmany cardiniality.
-		- Discuss how Products & Employee tables connect to the Sales Orders

-	Optional Excercise #2:
-		Delete prev table & now import "Bonus Example 1 Sales Data"

-	- Final Excercise: Forming relationships across different sources -
-	Task: Import Leaps&Bounds spreadsheet & database.

-	We use Model View to form relations when importing different sources (In this case, database & spreadsheet).
-		Connect [AgentInfo].Agent# 		-> [Bookings].Agent#
-		Connect [Destinations1].Destination# 	-> [Bookings].Destination#

-	Once relations are created, we can create VISUALS:
-		Create a chart showing total sales made by agent.

-		Excercise: 	Add 2 CARDS,
-				one for NAME, the other for AMOUNT
-				- A card visualization displays a single data point.

-			Note: 		Alphabetically Carol Cox is the first is the first name Defaults to the "First" value in the list -
-					If you want to know how many distinct agents there are, You can change that "First Agent_Name" to a "Count (Distinct)"

-			Note: 		ROUND # if needed.

-			Comment:	I love Cards!
-Favorite viz tool in PBI!

 /* -------------------------------------------------------
 ## <p id = "3"> Lesson 3: PowerQuery| [Back to ToC](#toc)</p>
 ---------------------------------------------------------- */

-### /* ------------ Lesson 3A - PowerQuery ------------ */

 Chapter 3 -